thehubbard/esa-pyxel/docs/source/references/model_groups/data_processing_models.rst

 Signal-to-noise ratio
 =====================

-The model :ref:`snr` can be used to get the signal-to-noise-ratio (SNR) for of the data buckets photon, pixel, signal and image of the detector.
+The model :ref:`snr` can be used to get the signal-to-noise-ratio (SNR) along the time for of the data buckets photon, pixel, signal and image of the detector.
 The ``data_structure`` "signal" is the one selected by default.

 .. code-block:: yaml